Skip to content

 def on_headers_finished() -> None:

-nonlocal is_file, f, writer
+nonlocal is_file, f_multi, writer

 # Reset the 'is file' flag.